Okay, here’s the situation:

 What’s So Tricky About Synonymization?

-Certainly, it’s a nightmare for students to be accused of plagiarism as consequences might be a way more dystopian than poor grades and expulsion.
-It’s one of the despicable acts of academia, and educational institutions move heaven and earth to defeat this phenomenon.
+The more advanced technologies appear to beat plagiarism, the more loopholes cheaters try to find to circumvent restrictions.
+Obviously, it’s a nightmare for students to be accused of plagiarism as consequences might be way more serious than poor grades.
+Plagiarism is one of the despicable acts of academia, and educational institutions move heaven and earth to defeat this phenomenon.
 But not by academics alone.

 Plagiarism is an issue for anybody hiring people to do writing.
 SEO specialists and content marketers ask freelance authors to provide blog posts, sales copies, and any other content types to share with the audience.
-And all these people want to be sure that contractors submit 100% original writings that don’t infringe any copyright and won’t get penalties from search engines for duplications.
+All these people want to be sure that contractors submit 100% original writings that don’t infringe any copyright and won’t get penalties from search engines for duplications.

 After all, who wants to pay authors for poor paraphrasing?